SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 selected from the geometry context of the selected simulation setup.
 The choice of the vertex generator is handle by the embedded *variant service* (`vertexes` registry).
-You must create the `simu.conf` with the `flsimulate.variantService` section and define the `settings` string array parameter.
+You must create a `simu.conf` script with the `flsimulate.variantService` section and define the `settings` string array parameter in it.
 This array must contain the proper *variant* setting directive, namely:
 ~~~~~~~~~~~
 vertexes:generator=GENERATOR_NAME
 ~~~~~~~~~~~
 where `GENERATOR_NAME` is the name of a valid vertex generator.

 Example: to  select the generator of  vertice from the bulk  volume of drift cells' field wire, use:

 ~~~~~~~~~~~
 #@key_label  "name"
 #@meta_label "type"